Ryagg/st-archive/README.md

 ---

--   Forking
+### **Forking**

 If you wish to use this repository as a starting point or to propose changes to this project, you can fork it.
 Follow the steps below.

 1. Navigate to the repository [Ryagg/st-archive](https://github.com/Ryagg/st-archive)
 2. Click 'Fork' in the top-right corner.

--   Cloning
+---

+### **Cloning**

 Cloning a repository creates a local copy on your computer.
 Follow the steps below.

 1. Navigate to the repository [Ryagg/st-archive](https://github.com/Ryagg/st-archive)
 2. Click 'Code' above the list of files.
 3. In the new window, cloning using HTTPS is the default option.
 Copy the provided link manually or by clicking on the clipboard symbol.
 4. Open Git Bash.
 5. Navigate to your desired directory for the cloned project.
 6. Type 'git clone' followed by the URL copied in step 3.
 7. Press **Enter** to create your local clone.

--   Deploy remotely
+---

+### **Deploy remotely**

 To deploy the site remotely on [Heroku](https://www.heroku.com/) please follow the steps below.

-    1. Create either a **requirements.txt** file or a **Pipfile**, if using pipenv, to enable Heroku to install the required dependencies for the app.
+1. Create either a **requirements.txt** file with `pip install -r requirements.txt` or a **Pipfile** with `pipenv sync` , if using pipenv, to enable Heroku to install the required dependencies for the app.
 2. Create a **Procfile** with the content `web:python app.py`.
 Remove any blank lines at the end as they may cause errors.
 3. Register a free Heroku account, if you don't have one already, sign in and create the app.
 4. Select the **Deploy** tab and choose **Github** as **Deployment method**.
 5. Select the **Settings** tab and click on **Reveal Config Vars** in the section **Config Vars**.
 Enter your key-value-pairs from your **env.py** file without the quotes.
 The following variables should be added:
     - IP: `0.0.0.0`
     - PORT: `5000` (other ports may work as well)
         - SECRET_KEY: `<your secret key>`
         - MONGO_URI
         - Follow these steps to obtain your MONGO_URI:
         - Log in to your MongoDB account
         - Click on `Collections` and select the appropriate database
         - Click on `Command Line Tools`
         - Under the Heading 'Connect To Your Cluster' click on `Connect Instructions`
         - In the newly opened modal, select `Connect your application`
         - Select `Python` as the driver and your Python version
         - Copy the connection string and follow the instructions to replace `<password>` with your MongoDB password and then replace `<myFirstDatabase>` with the name of your database.
     - MONGO_DBNAME: `<your database name>`
         - Please refer to the Database schema section for information on how to set up the database
     - CLOUDINARY_CLOUD_NAME: after creating a free [Coudinary](https://cloudinary.com/) account to host the book covers downloaded from [Memory Alpha](https://memory-alpha.fandom.com/wiki/Portal:Main) either use the automatically assigned Cloudinary cloud name or change it in your account settings
     - CLOUDINARY_API_KEY: you can generate and access your API key in the security settings
     - CLOUDINARY_API_SECRET: you can generate and access your API secret in the security settings
+    - DEBUG: False
+        - Set this value to 'True' when updating the code.
+        - **In any other case set it to 'False' to avoid remote code execution!**
 6. Push the **Procfile** to your Github repo.
 7. Back under the **Deploy** tab in Heroku enable **Automatic deploys**.
 8. Select the **main branch** and click on **Deploy branch**.
 9. Wait for the message 'Your app was successfully deployed' and then click **View** to start your app in the browser.

 ## **Credits**